 Choose an appropriate brush size for your image.
 It’s a good idea to reduce the hardness so the color will go on soft.
 You can also drop the opacity so the effect goes on a little lighter.

 Now paint over the part of the image that you want to change color.
 Because we’ve restricted the change to the reds, the brush won’t affect the background in this particular image.
-It will affect her skin, however, so zoom in to this area and work carefully.
+It will affect her skin, however, so zoom in on this area and work carefully.

-Now she’s got that lovely copper red shade again and her skin looks normal once more!
+Now she’s got that lovely copper-red shade again and her skin looks normal once more!

 That’s pretty much it.